Khroners/Khroners/README.md

 - 🌱 I’m currently learning everything 📚
 - 🥅 2021 Goals: Learn more, more and more !
 - ⚡ Fun fact: I love Metal music 🤘 and History 📖
+- 📚 Owner of <a href="https://docs.khroners.fr">Khroners Documentation</a> | Contributor of <a href="https://wiki-tech.io">Wiki-Tech.io</a>
+- 💻 Certified member of the Discord server <a href="https://discord.gg/informatique">Entraide Informatique - Capetlevrai</a>
+- 🎯 Work/study training program in order to become a full time Sysadmin

 ### Spotify Playing 🎧